RolandPheasant/DynamicData.ReactiveUI/README.md

 **ReactiveUI** is a powerful MVVM framework based on Rx.
 **Dynamic Data** is a portable class library based on Rx and provides an observable list and an observable cache.
 There are a very rich set of collection specific operators.

-This library plugs dynamic data into reactive ui to give you the power the power of both.
+This library plugs dynamic data observables into reactive ui

 - [ReactiveUI on GitHub](https://github.com/reactiveui/ReactiveUI)
 - [Dynamic Data on GitHub](https://github.com/RolandPheasant/DynamicData)